Big Mouth Billy Bass: Spin-offs and other versions

+There have been many variants of Big Mouth Billy Bass produced by Gemmy.
+These use different types of game fish and aquatic animals.
+Variants include Big Mouth Billy Bones (a skeleton fish that sings "Bad to the Bone" by George Thorogood and the Destroyers), Travis the Singing Trout (a rainbow trout that sings "Do Wah Diddy Diddy" by Jeff Barry and Ellie Greenwich; and "Rock the Boat" by The Hues Corporation), Cool Catfish (a catfish that sings "Bad to the Bone"), Rocky the Singing Lobster (a lobster that sings "Sea Cruise" by Frankie Ford and "Rock the Boat"), Lucky the Lobster (a lobster that sings "Doh Wah Diddy Diddy" and "Rock the Boat"), and Frankie the Fish (a blue cod fish from a McDonald's Filet-O-Fish commercial that sings an original song called "Give Me Back That Filet-O-Fish" plus a remix).

-The concept was later adapted into a large mounted deer head, known as "Buck – the Animated Trophy" (voiced by Clint Ford), as well as a medium-sized mounted bear head.
+The concept was later adapted into a large mounted deer head, known as Buck – the Animated Trophy (voiced by Clint Ford) as well as a medium-sized mounted bear head.

 On December 7, 1999, a special holiday version of the Big Mouth Billy Bass was released.
 The fish had a Santa hat on his head and a ribbon with a sleigh bell on his tail.
 An anniversary edition followed in 2014.

+A version from 2000 features a great white shark which plays John Williams's theme from Jaws and a cover of Bobby Darin's version of "Mack the Knife".

+In 2001, a version named "Big Mouth Billy Bass Superstar" was released.
+This spin-off features Billy Bass standing upright on a base with a microphone in his hand.
+The first version sang "Stayin' Alive" and "Act Naturally", and a later revised version replaced "Stayin' Alive" with "I Will Survive".
+An exclusive version was sold only in France, with the songs "Don't Worry Be Happy" and "I Will Survive".

 In 2018, Gemmy Industries partnered with Amazon to create an Amazon Alexa-enabled version of the animatronic.
-This variant pairs with any Amazon Echo device through Bluetooth and will move its mouth when responding to Alexa commands.
+This variant pairs with any Amazon Echo device through Bluetooth, and it will move its mouth when responding to Alexa commands.
 It also shakes its tail when playing music through Amazon Music but does not lip sync to songs.
 When not connected to an Alexa device, the fish sings an original song titled "Fishin' Time" when its red button is pushed.